microsoft/NLU.DevOps/docs/Test.md

 See [Generic Utterances Model](GenericUtterances.md) for more information on the JSON schema for utterances.

-See [Configuring LUIS secrets](LuisSecrets.md) and [Configuring Lex secrets](LexSecrets.md) for more information on how to supply secrets, e.g., the endpoint key, to the CLI tool.
+See the documentation on endpoint configuration for [LUIS](LuisEndpointConfiguration.md), [Lex](LexEndpointConfiguration.md), and [Dialogflow](DialogflowEndpointConfiguration.md) for more information on how to supply endpoint settings and secrets, e.g., endpoint authentication keys, to the CLI tool.

 ## Getting started with speech